aws-samples/serverless-patterns/eventbridge-schedule-to-ec2-terraform/README.md

 ## How it works

-An Amazon EventBridge Schedule is created that submits an AWS Batch job from a job definition every 5 minutes.
-The Terraform stack creates a VPC, Batch compute environment, jobs and job queues, and EventBridge Scheduler that invokes the submitJob API to run the AWS Batch job.
+An Amazon EventBridge Schedule is created that is used to start and stop EC2 instances in at AWS account.
+The Terraform stack creates a VPC, EC2 instance, and EventBridge Scheduler that invokes the startInstances and stopInstances APIs on the EC2 instance.

-## Testing

-1. After deployment, view the schedule created in the Amazon EventBridge console under Scheduler>Schedules.
-2. From the AWS Batch console, navigate to the Jobs section.
-The schedule will trigger a new job every 5 minutes, which will be visable in the Jobs section.
-You can also view the job status from the Dashboard section of the AWS Batch console in the Job queue overview.

 ## Cleanup